-- Measures designed to restore or preserve equal access to the University's educational program or activity, similar in kind to the Supportive Measures specified under these procedures. - Appropriate educational steps (such as alcohol or drug education, reflection papers, counseling, or directed study). - Restrictions or loss of specified privileges at the University for a specified period of time. - Oral warnings. - Written reprimands. - Disciplinary probation for a stated period. - Suspension from the University for a stated period not to exceed three (3) years, or indefinitely with the right to petition the Hearing Panel in writing at any time for readmission after the academic term following the academic term in which the suspension occurred. - Such petition will be submitted to the Title IX Coordinator no later than April 1 if the petition is for readmission for the fall semester and by November 1 if the petition is for readmission for the spring semester. - If the Title IX Coordinator agrees with the respondent's petition, after consulting with appropriate professional colleagues and receiving approval of the Hearing Chair, the Title IX Coordinator may permit the readmission without the petition being considered by the Hearing Panel.
+- Measures designed to restore or preserve equal access to the University's educational program or activity, similar in kind to the Supportive Measures specified under these procedures. - Appropriate educational steps (such as alcohol or drug education, reflection papers, counseling, • or directed study). - Restrictions or loss of specified privileges at the University for a specified period of time. • - Oral warnings. - Written reprimands. • - Disciplinary probation for a stated period. • - Suspension from the University for a stated period not to exceed three (3) years. • - Dismissal (i.e., expulsion) from the University.